SciCompKL/CoDiPack/documentation/TutorialA1.md

 Now we assume that `solve2` is implemented with an external library and we can not differentiate it with CoDiPack.
 Therefore we need to use the external function helper (codi::ExternalFunctionHelper) from CoDiPack.
-It provides a standardized interface for defining which are the inputs to an external function, the outputs and to provide additional data.
-The user then needs to implement evaluation functions such that the reverse mode can be evaluated.
+It provides a standardized interface for defining which are the inputs and the outputs of the external function, as well as providing additional data.
+The user then needs to implement functions that provide the derivative of the external function such that it can be evaluated in the reverse mode.

-The external function helper assumes that the function computes
+CoDiPack's ExternalFunctionHelper assumes that the external function computes
 \f[
     y = f(x) \eqdot
 \f]
-The reverse AD mode for this function is
+The reverse mode derivative of this function is
 \f[
     \begin{aligned}
         \bar x \aeq & \frac{\d f}{\d x}(x) \bar y \\
         \bar y = & 0
     \end{aligned}
 \f]
-The user needs to provide functions that compute \f$f\f$ and the reverse mode of \f$f\f$.
+which has to be provided by the user.

 The most common use case for the codi::ExternalFunctionHelper involves the following steps:
  - Register the inputs
  - Register the outputs
- - Add the user data
+ - Add potential user data
- - Call the primal evaluation
+ - Call the primal evaluation of the external function
- - Register the external function helper
+ - Add the derivative function to the tape

- The first two steps are quite simple and since we do not need any user data we skip the third step.
+ In the above example, the first two steps are quite simple and since we do not need any user data we skip the third step.
 ~~~~{.cpp}
     codi::ExternalFunctionHelper<codi::RealReverse> eh;